pinco2025/ytuploadweb/README.md

 # Faceless Video Gen Engine

-A modern Flask web application for uploading videos to YouTube as Shorts, with Discord-based job submission, n8n integration, and robust multi-client support.
+A modern Flask web application for uploading videos to YouTube as Shorts and Instagram Reels, with Discord-based job submission, n8n integration, and robust multi-client support.
 Features a dark-themed navbar, modular navigation, and secure token handling.

 ## 🚀 Features